-- (a) Application fee-\$25.00 (An employee of the Texas Department of Aging and Disability Services who is applying for certification to provide guardianship services to a ward of the Department is exempt from payment of this fee.) - (b) Exam fee (initial)-\$175.00 (must be paid separately from all other fees by the date established in the exam schedule) - (c) Exam fee (retake)-\$175.00 (must be paid separately from all other fees by the date established in the exam schedule) - (d) Renewal fee-\$25.00 (An employee of the Texas Department of Aging and Disability Services who is applying for renewal of certification to provide guardianship services to a ward of the Department is exempt from payment of this fee.)
+- (a) Application fee-\$25 (An employee of the Texas Department of Aging and Disability Services who is applying for certification to provide guardianship services to a ward of the Department is exempt from payment of this fee.) - (b) Exam fee (initial)-\$175 (This fee must be paid separately from all other fees by the date established in the exam schedule.) - (c) Exam fee (retake)-\$175 (This fee must be paid separately from all other fees by the date established in the exam schedule.) - (d) Renewal fee-\$25 (An employee of the Texas Department of Aging and Disability Services who is applying for renewal of certification to provide guardianship services to a ward of the Department is exempt from payment of this fee.) - (e) Late fee-\$75

-(e) Late fee-\$75.00
+(f) Replacement fee-\$5